header "Mipnei seiva takum v'hadar-tah p'nei zaken - You shall rise before the aged and show honor to the elder" (Leviticus 19:32)

 CHANT IS A WAY OF FOCUSING on the core meaning of a prayer or piece of text that allows us to enter more fully into the kavannah, the holy intention, of the phrase.
 By using a simple melody and repeating the sacred phrase over and over, we are able to open our hearts to its blessing, to step inside of the prayer itself and take on its deeper meaning.
 The repetition itself becomes a meditation.
 Rabbi Shefa Gold teaches: "Chant is the bridge between the inner life and the outer expression; between the solitary practice and the shared beauty of fellowship.
 When we chant we are using the whole body as the instrument with which to feel the meaning of the sacred phrase."

 In March of 2000 The Reutlinger Community for Jewish Living invited Jeanette Gross to lead a session of Sacred Chant.
-The practice was so well-received that it has continued as a monthly offering for almost eight years.
+The practice was so well-received that it has continued as a monthly offering for many years.
 Some of the "regulars", including Bess Meek (above, far right) have been there almost every month since the very first session.
 (Click here to read a poem Bess wrote after that March 2000 session)

 (click to play)